 We'll now describe how Linux ext3, a popular journaling file system, incorporates journaling into the file system.
-Most of the on-disk structures are identical to Linux ext2, e.g., the disk is divided into block groups, and each block group contains an inode bitmap, data bitmap, inodes, and data blocks.
+Most of the on-disk structures are identical to Linux ext2, e.g., the disk is divided into block groups, and each block group has an inode and data bitmap as well as inodes and data blocks.
 The new key structure is the journal itself, which occupies some small amount of space within the partition or on another device.
 Thus, an ext2 file system (without journaling) looks like this:

-Super Group (
+Super Group 0 Group 1